 The Master of Communication Disorders Degree Program was established in 1974 and graduated its first class in August 1975.
-Since that time there have been approximately 500 graduates with Masters of Communication Disorders degrees in Speech-Language Pathology and Audiology.
+Since that time there have been approximately 1000 graduates with Masters of Communication Disorders degrees in Speech-Language Pathology and Audiology.
 Graduates are employed in diverse settings such as: public schools, hospitals, rehabilitation agencies, nursing homes, private practices, and university training programs.

 A Masters degree in Speech-Language Pathology and a Doctor of Audiology degree are offered on the New Orleans campus.

 This professional program provides students with opportunities to participate in practicum in a variety of clinical settings.
 We provide for the integration of communication disorders with the interdisciplinary concept involving other professional personnel.
 Because we are housed in a Health Sciences Center, we have the opportunities to treat patients who have varied disorders.
 Our patients span the gap from infancy to geriatrics.

 The faculty has diverse interests and expertise in most areas of Communication Disorders in both Speech-Language Pathology and Audiology.
 Special expertise is found in the areas of voice, dysphagia, augmentative-alternative communication, fluency disorders, developmental and geriatric language disorders, and speech science as well as evoked auditory potentials, digital hearing aids, auditory processing, oto-acoustic emissions, cochlear implants, and auditory rehabilitation.